 The military workweek is sometimes far too busy.
 Go out for a run, distress and let off some steam.
 Trade a beer for a run.
 Improvements in running come from sustained, boring and repetitive work.
 It isn't fun, but I can guarantee you it is fun to run fast and drop time off your previous best.

-Gear Your Workouts Toward The Pace You Want to Hold
+Gear Your Workouts Toward the Pace You Want to Hold

 A few examples:

-1 mile warmup, 8x400m running each 400m rep in 1.52 with a 3 minute recovery between each rep (dropping your recovery time and maintaining the same goal pace effort as you gain fitness), 1 mile cool down
+One-mile warmup; 8x400 meters, running each 400 rep in 1:52 with a three-minute recovery between each rep (dropping your recovery time and maintaining the same goal pace effort as you gain fitness); one-minute cooldown

-1 mile warmup, 3 mile run on the track sprinting the straight aways jogging the corners, 1 mile cool down.
+One-mile warmup; three-mile run on the track, sprinting the straightaways and jogging the corners; one-mile cooldown.
 It is a simple fartlek workout that works.
 You are running a total of 1.5 miles far ahead of goal pace.

 An example of a workout I use to prepare for marathons would look like this:

-The more workouts you do at above your goal race time the easier your recovery and easy run efforts are going to be and the more efficient you are going to run.
-You go out and run a 5 mile morning run in 40 minutes and 6 weeks down the road your running at the same perceived effort in 34 minutes.
+The more workouts you do at above your goal race time, the easier your recovery and easy run efforts are going to be and the more efficient you are going to run.
+You go out and run a five-mile morning run in 40 minutes, and six weeks down the road, you're running at the same perceived effort in 34 minutes.

-You can't run hard every day and there is nothing wrong with running as slow as your grandma on your easy days.
-Remember, run smarter, not necessarily harder and you will be well on your way to running far faster then you ever thought you could.
+You can't run hard every day, and there is nothing wrong with running as slow as your grandma on your easy days.
+Remember, run smarter, not necessarily harder, and you will be well on your way to running far faster than you ever thought you could.
 Plan well, take your time and watch the results fall in your lap.